Carpet cleaning is important for keeping your home free from contamination and for protecting your family’s health.

 But before parental guilt sets in, remember that a small dose of germs is actually good for your child’s developing immune system.
 Nonetheless, tread with caution, especially if you have a busy baby crawling through the house looking for something to chew on.

 The good news is, short of an expert clean, maintaining your carpet is easy enough.
-According to the Bane-Clene Institute, a carpet cleaning training facility in the United States, only about 10 per cent of carpet dirt is oily and needs special attention.
-The other 90 per cent of carpet soil is dry and easily removable with normal vacuuming and other preventative measures.
+According to the Bane-Clene Institute, a carpet cleaning training facility in the United States, only about 10 percent of carpet dirt is oily and needs special attention.
+The other 90 percent of carpet soil is dry and easily removable with normal vacuuming and other preventative measures.

-Carpet cleaning tips
+carpet cleaning tips

 - Buy a good-quality, upright vacuum cleaner with a reel-type brush.
 Uprights work best on carpets and rugs while canister vacuum cleaners are more adept on hard surfaces.